djangocon/2024.djangocon.eu/djangocon_2024/content/information/venue/0venue.md

 - Coffee Break,
 - Cocktel,
-- business lunches or Gala dinners, we have flexible and exclusive solutions tailored to the needs of any event.
+- business lunches or Gala dinners, They have flexible and exclusive solutions tailored to the needs of DjangoCon Europe.
   Enjoy impeccable, professional, top quality service in a unique environment

 <!-- place for cood -->